simplifiedcourses/simplifiedcourses.github.io/_posts/2022-11-15-angular-change-detection-cheat-sheet-explained.md

 Remember, if you want the fully printable version, just reach out to us!
 We love to see our work hanging in your awesome office!

-You want to test your knowledge?
+Do you want to test your knowledge?
 I created a free [Angular Change Detection Quiz](https://www.simplified.courses/angular-change-detection-quiz) that I explain [in this video blog](/angular-change-detection-quiz-explained/).

 ## Ebook

 If you are interested, we have also written an Ebook that explains Angular Change Detection in depth.
-It follows the actual process in the codebase and has references to the github repo of Angular everywhere.
+It follows the actual process in the codebase and has references to the Github repo of Angular everywhere.
 If you read this, you will really learn how Angular ticks!